 - f) Stalking, meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - 1.
 Fear for his or her safety or the safety of others; or - 2.
 Suffer substantial emotional distress.

 Title IX Coordinator

-The District has designated and authorized the Superintendent of Schools to serve as its Title IX Coordinator.
+The District has designated and authorized the following District employee(s) to serve as its Title IX Coordinator(s):